entelognathus/agnathan-phylogeny/agnathan character list.md

 19. Nasohypophyseal opening: 0, single; 1, paired.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

+Miyashita et al.45,46 coded this character on the basis of the number of olfactory openings.
+Based on Gagnier’s31 interpretation Sacabambaspis had two openings; we have coded it as paired.
+Heterostracan taxa are coded ?: the anatomy nasohypophyseal openings has never been conclusively shown.

 20. Nasal (olfactory) capsule: 0, unpaired; 1, paired.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .